KxSystems/docs/docs/basics/syscmds.md

 Some system commands have equivalent command-line parameters.

-!!! tip "`system`"

-    The [`system`](../ref/system.md) keyword executes a string representation of a system command – and allows its result to be captured.
+!!! tip "The [`system`](../ref/system.md) keyword executes a string representation of a system command and returns its result."

 ## `\a` (tables)